 vs. Georgia Tech

-an AP poll in 1917.
+rankings come from my 1917 top 25, which is based on a hypothetical post-bowl AP poll (within logical reason of course).
 Click on the links in the table headers to see

 Pittsburgh or Georgia Tech's full schedule at the